upcakes

 In a

-separate bowl whisk together the flour, baking powder, and salt.
-Add to
+separate bowl whisk together the lemon zest, flour, baking powder, and salt.

 Evenly fill the

-muffin cups with the batter and bake for about 18-20 minutes or until nicely
+muffin cups with the batter and bake for about 17 - 20 minutes or just until set and a toothpick inserted into a cupcake comes out clean.
+(Always

 from oven and place on a wire rack to cool.
 Once the cupcakes have